kennykguo/deep-learning-from-scratch/README.md

 https://arxiv.org/pdf/1802.01528

 The neural network with the ReLU activation function reached a maximum accuracy of 85%, with 2 layers of 10 neurons.
 It may be improved through adding layers, adjusting learning rates, using different activation functions, and other finetuning techniques.
-You may also improve its efficiency by implementing stochastic gradient descent, instead of backpropogating over all 41,000 training examples.
+You may also improve its efficiency by implementing stochastic gradient descent.
+With stochastic gradient descent, I achieved an accuracy of 86% on unseen data, over a sample size of 100 examples.

 The neural network with the sigmoid activation function and stochastic gradient descent reached an accuracy of 96%, over the validation set.